carlassaraf/carlassaraf/README.md

 ## I'm a Student, Developer and Teacher

 - :books: I'm an Electrical Engeneering student
-- :school: I teach programming at a High School
+- :school: I teach embedded systems at a High School
-- :bulb: Allways looking to innovate and develop new education tools
+- :bulb: Always looking to innovate and develop new education tools
 - :zap: I like to read fantasy books when I have time to spare.

 ### More about me